-This studio course is a continuation of Kitchen and Bath I, with a special emphasis on baths.
-There will be further exploration into products, and more advanced design solutions.
+This studio course is a continuation of Kitchen and Bath I. There will be further exploration into products and more advanced design solutions.

 DE 273 CAD FOR INTERIOR DESIGN

 The interior design student will learn basic commands in AutoCAD, and then apply these applications to the creation of residential and commercial construction drawings, furniture plans and 3D rendering using AutoCAD.
 Topics covered include drawing set-up, creation, 2D and 3D color rendering, and plotting.